yassirnajmaoui/yrt-pet-readthedocs-test/README.md

 This repository contains reconstruction code developed for high resolution PET.

-Setup instructions and general information on the tools used by the project can be found in the [wiki](https://gitlab.partners.org/gcmisavant/highrespetrecon/wikis/Home).
+Setup instructions and general information on the tools used by the project can be found in the Wiki.

 # Use the program